mdbergmann/cl-swbymabeweb/blogs/20210207---Patterns_-_Abstract-Factory.md

 In Common Lisp something similar could be easily created using CLOS (Common Lisp Object System).
 But there is a more simple way.
 Is it not necessary to maintain two parallel hierarchies.
 Just the buttons are needed.

-In Common Lisp classes are represented by a symbol.
-For instance a class "foo" is represented by the symbol 'foo.
+In Common Lisp classes are designated by a symbol.
+For instance a class "foo" is designated by the symbol 'foo.

 ```lisp
 (defclass foo () ())